-- Foreshadowing: When he finds himself in a diner, he accidentally knocked out a timer and the glass broke.
-Later he breaks the clock inside the small box.
+- Foreshadowing: When he finds himself in a diner, the man accidentally knocks over a clock and the glass breaks.
+Later, he breaks the clock inside the small box where he's confined.

 - Ghost Town: Set in a town where there are no people.

 - Go Mad from the Isolation: The Twist Ending was that the man had been shut in an isolation booth and was finally cracking.